 Star Wars: The Card Game offers a straightforward and accessible play experience.
 Each turn, players mobilize their forces, drawing upon their resources to deploy characters and starships and launch them into battle.
-Several new mechanics propel the game forward, adding to the drama while keeping players focused on the action.
+Several mechanics propel the game, adding to the drama while keeping players focused on the action.

 Placing a focus token on a card indicates that it has been committed to a specific activity or course of action.
-Until a card has a focus token on it, it is considered “ready,” but once given a focus token, the card is then exhausted.
-Exhausted cards can’t be used again to generate resources or take actions until after their controllers have removed all focus tokens from them.
-Typically, players remove one token from each of their cards during the refresh phase, but some cards can be “focused” twice in a single moment, and some cards allow players to place focus tokens upon their opponent’s units, luring them deeper down the paths they have chosen.
-This can leave them unable to fully refresh on their next turn and, thus, unable to respond to alternate threats.
+If a card has no focus tokens on it, it is considered ready, but once given a focus token, the card is exhausted.
+Exhausted cards can’t be used to generate resources or take actions until after their controllers have removed all focus tokens from them.
+Typically, players remove one token from each of their cards during the refresh phase, but some cards can be focused twice in a single moment, and some cards allow players to place focus tokens upon their opponent’s units, luring them deeper down the paths they have chosen.
+These tactics can leave units unable to fully refresh and thus unable to respond to alternate threats.